vaucluse

 Mont Ventoux, Provence's emblematic mountain rising to 1,909 meters, offers spectacular views of the Alps, the Mediterranean, the Luberon and the Dentelles de Montmirail.
 This Provencal giant is also famous for being a sporting challenge, best known to Tour de France cyclists.
 Discover its diverse flora and fauna and visit picturesque villages such as Sault, Malaucène and Bédoin.

-The Luberon, known for its postcard-perfect landscapes, stretches between the Alpes-de-Haute-Provence and Vaucluse regions.
-This mountainous massif has been classified as a regional nature park since 1977, and offers magnificent natural sites to discover: the ochres of Roussillon, the cedar forest, the Aiguebrun gorges, the Vaucluse fountain.
+The Luberon, famous for its picture-postcard landscapes, stretches between the Alpes-de-Haute-Provence and Vaucluse.
+This mountainous massif has been classified as a regional nature park since 1977, and offers magnificent natural sites to discover: the ochres of Roussillon, the cedar forest, the Aiguebrun gorges and the Vaucluse fountain.
 Its hilltop villages, such as Gordes, Lourmarin, Ménerbes, Bonnieux and Lacoste, are jewels of authenticity, where you can immerse yourself in the Provencal atmosphere and appreciate their architecture and heritage.

 Discover the Vaucluse, a department synonymous with gourmet delights, where local produce, exceptional wines and unique crafts are on offer.
 Immerse yourself in this rich experience and savor every moment of your culinary and artistic exploration.